 - Independent verification: cross-reference the tx hash on TronScan or a Tron blockchain explorer.
 The published outcome must match the on-chain record.

-- Censorship resistance: unlike pure HMAC verification (which trusts that the brand's reveal is the seed they committed to), on-chain logging adds a third-party-witnessed record.
+- Censorship resistance: unlike pure HMAC verification (which trusts that Fairspin's reveal is the seed they committed to), on-chain logging adds a third-party-witnessed record.

-- Practical limit: the on-chain layer protects against retroactive outcome manipulation but does not change the cryptographic randomness; the math is the same reciprocal-distribution Aviator that runs at the rest of the audit set.
+- Practical limit: the on-chain layer protects against retroactive outcome manipulation but does not change the cryptographic randomness; the math is the same reciprocal-distribution Aviator that runs at the rest of the coverage.

 The Fairspin tfs aviator outcome distribution is the standard reciprocal Crash-family curve.
 The on-chain layer is a transparency overlay on top of standard HMAC verification, not a replacement for it.

 Even though the per-RTP figure is pending, the per-round fairness verification works the standard cross-brand way at Fairspin.
 The seven-step routine applies (see the seven-step replay routine for the cross-brand walkthrough).
+Players who want to Fairspin TFS Aviator-Style verify fairness from their own laptop can run the entire HMAC-replay loop in 15 minutes.
 The Fairspin-specific application:

 - Open the Fairspin TFS Aviator-Style fairness panel and copy the published server-seed hash before placing a round.